EHB-MCT/portfolio-second-chance-JasonRoossens/README.md

 Download this folder as a .zip file.

-Remove TEMPLATE from TEMPLATE.env__ name to create the .env file inside the server directory.
+Remove TEMPLATE from TEMPLATE.env to create the .env file inside the server directory.
+Add your PORT & DB_URI.
+If you want to use my database use DB_URI=mongodb+srv://jason:jason@cluster0.qsxzg.mongodb.net/Development5?retryWrites=true&w=majority

 Run the following commands inside this folder:
 ```